Nadav Na'aman

-Nadav Na'aman (Hebrew: נדב נעמן; born 1939) is an Israeli archaeologist and historian.
+Nadav Na'aman (Hebrew: נדב נאמן; born 1939) is an Israeli archaeologist and historian.
 He specializes in the study of the Near East in the second and first millenniums BC.
 His research combines the history of the Ancient Near East, archaeology, Assyrology, and the study of the Hebrew Bible.
 He possesses broad knowledge in all these four branches of research.

 Early life and education

 Na'aman was born on a kibbutz near Jerusalem and grew up in Kvutzat Kinneret, a kibbutz on the Sea of Galilee.
 His father was Professor Shlomo Na'aman, who taught in the Department of General History of Tel Aviv University (TAU).

 After completing his IDF military service (1957-1960), he left the kibbutz in 1964 and studied archaeology and Jewish history.

 Career

 Na'aman received his doctorate in 1975 from Tel Aviv University with Yohanan Aharoni as supervisor, with a thesis on the importance of the Amarna letters for the history of Israel.
 He subsequently worked as a lecturer in archaeology and history of the ancient Near East at TAU.

 In 1984, Na'aman became Associate Professor of Jewish History.
 From 1989 until his retirement in 2007, he held a chair in Jewish history at TAU.
 In 2012, he was elected a member of the Israel Academy of Sciences.